a benchmark and prototype for following along

 At a high level, the system works in three stages.
 A speech-to-text model consumes a rolling audio window and emits a noisy Gurmukhi transcription every few seconds.
 A phonetic matcher produces ranked Shabad candidates from SGGS.
 A state machine decides when to confirm a Shabad and/or switch from line to line.

-We lightly finetuned a 118M parameter conformer from ai4bharat/indicconformer_stt_pa_hybrid_ctc_rnnt_large and exported it to INT8 ONNX for CPU inference.
+We finetuned a 118M parameter Punjabi conformer from ai4bharat on aligned Kirtan clips and exported it to INT8 ONNX for CPU inference.

-To build training data (offline, not at inference time), we started from rough transcriptions of Kirtan recordings (from existing subtitles, larger ASR models, or our own earlier models), aligned each recording to the Shabad's canonical SGGS lines for line-level context, then snapped the rough words to each line to fix spelling drift and word-boundary errors โ keeping only the high-confidence lines as training labels.
+To build training data, we started from rough transcriptions of Kirtan recordings (from existing subtitles, larger ASR models, or our own earlier models), aligned each recording to the Shabad's canonical SGGS lines for line-level context, then snapped the rough words to each line to fix spelling drift and word-boundary errors — keeping only the high-confidence lines as training labels.

 A few notes on the user interface: